Chunxi Road

-Chunxi Road (春熙路 (Chun-Hsi Lu, Chūnxī Lù)) is a pedestrianized shopping street in Chengdu, the capital of China's Sichuan Province.
+Chunxi Road (春熙路 (Chun-Hsi Lu, Chūnxī Lù)) is a pedestrianized shopping street in Chengdu, the capital of China's Sichuan province.
 More than 700 shops can be found here including large shopping malls, department stores, supermarkets, street stalls, and boutiques, as well as modern cafes, and a public square.
 Next to Chunxi Road is Yanshikou commercial circle.
-It is served by Lines 2 and 3 of the Chengdu Metro.
+It is currently served by Lines 2 and 3 of the Chengdu Metro.